-Recall \eqref{eq:tensortosubspace} we use bars to denote the subspace $\ov{v}_{(a)}$ determined by the tensor $v_{(a)}$.
-An affine flag can therefore be thought of as an ordinary flag $\ov{F}_\bullet = 0 \subset \ov{F_{(1)}} \subset \cdots \subset \ov{F_{(k)}} = V$, together with a choice of volume form at each step of the flag.
-The action of $\SL(V)$ on affine flags is transitive, and the stabilizer of any affine flag is a maximal unipotent subgroup.
-Thus we can identify the space of affine flags with $\SL(V) / U$.
+Geometrically, an affine flag is an ordinary flag together with a choice of volume form at each step of the flag.
+The action of $\SL(V)$ on affine flags is transitive, and the stabilizer of any particular affine flag is a maximal unipotent subgroup~$U$.
+Thus we can identify $\textnormal{Aff}(V)$ with $\SL(V) / U$.

-Fock and Goncharov have described a cluster algebra inside $\bbc(\Conf(k,r))$.
-We will summarize their construction, cf.~\cite[Section 9]{ModuliSpaces} for details.
-One begins with the space $\Conf(k,3)$, i.e. triples of affine flags in $V$ considered up to $\SL(V)$ action.
-Let $p \in \Conf(k,3)$ be a configuration, represented by affine flags $(F_{1,\bullet},F_{2,\bullet},F_{3,\bullet})$.
-Let $(a,b,c)$ be a triple of nonnegative integers satisfying $a+b+c = k$, at least two of which are strictly positive.
+Fock and Goncharov described a cluster algebra structure in the field of rational functions $\bbc(\Conf(k,r))$ .~\cite[Section 9]{ModuliSpaces}.
+We will summarize this construction.
+One begins with the space $\Conf(k,3)$, i.e. configurations of three affine flags in $V$.
+Consider a configuration, represented by affine flags $(F_{1,\bullet},F_{2,\bullet},F_{3,\bullet})$.
+Let $(a,b,c)$ be a triple of nonnegative integers satisfying $a+b+c = k$, at least two of which are positive.
 We define the \emph{Fock-Goncharov coordinate} by

-noting that the right-hand side of \eqref{eq:FGCoord} does not depend on the choice affine flags~$F_{i,\bullet}$ representing~$p$.
+noting that the right-hand side of \eqref{eq:FGCoord} does not depend on the choice affine flags~$F_{i,\bullet}$ representing the configuration.

-The Fock-Goncharov cluster algebra on $\Conf(k,3)$ is obtained from an intial seed whose initial extended cluster consists of all of these Fock-Goncharov coordinates \eqref{eq:FGCoord}.
+The Fock-Goncharov cluster structure on $\Conf(k,3)$ is obtained from an initial seed whose initial extended cluster consists of all such Fock-Goncharov coordinates \eqref{eq:FGCoord}.
 The frozen variables in this extended cluster are the $\Delta_{a,b,c}$ in which one of $a$,$b$, or $c$ is $0$.
-That is, the frozen variables are those Fock-Goncharov coordinates which only depend on two of the three affine flags.
 To describe the extended quiver in this initial seed, we arrange the Fock-Goncharov coordinates in a triangular array, drawing directed arrows between adjacent entries so that every small triangle in the diagram is oriented counterclockwise, cf.~Figure~\ref{fig:FGQuiver}.

 Now we return to the general case of $r$ affine flags.